 Team Roles:

 The table below displays the agreed team roles based on individual areas of interest and academic expertise.
 Team roles can be altered, or additional roles can be added throughout the semester.
-Work outside of the assigned roles will be given based on certain situations.
+Work outside of the assigned roles will be given based on the workload of all the group members at the time it arises.
+Additional work will be assigned in a fair manner to ensure an individual is not constantly receiving all the work outside of the assigned roles.
 Regardless of specific roles, other members will still support one another with all work related to the project.